hackclub/hackclub/workshops/pcb_level_4/README.md

 img: 'https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/32thumb.jpg'
 ---

-In this workshop we will add an accelerometer, battery charger, and LEDs to our microcontroller board.
+In this workshop, we will add an accelerometer, battery charger, and LEDs to our microcontroller board.

 ## Part selection